The Inspired Scholar

 Goals and Objectives:

-o Write basic 5-paragraph expository, narrative, and persuasive essays.
+• Write coherent expository, narrative, and persuasive essays.

 Powered by Create your own unique website with customizable templates.